shaloo/docs.arcana/docs/learn/new-to-web3.md

 **Wallet Ops**: Use the built-in {{config.extra.arcana.wallet_name}} UI or build a custom wallet UI.
 The embedded, non-custodial {{config.extra.arcana.wallet_name}} is instantly available to authenticated users to sign blockchain transactions.
 For details, see [[index-arcana-wallet|{{config.extra.arcana.wallet_name}} Developer's Guide]] and [[index-wallet-user-guide|{{config.extra.arcana.wallet_name}} User Guide]].

 **Deploy App**: Begin by deploying the integrated app on the Testnet.
-A default Testnet configuration profile associated with all the registered apps.
+A default Testnet configuration profile is associated with all the registered apps.
 Then create a Mainnet configuration profile to deploy on the Mainnet.
 For details, see [[deploy-app|Deployment Guide]] and [[migrate-app-testnet-mainnet|how to migrate an app deployed on the Testnet to the Mainnet]].

 ## Step 3: Example Code